Half-Life

 There is a special German version which features robots as enemies, green blood instead of red and innocent people cannot be killed any longer.
 The robot design was outlined by Sierra's Germany division, then sent to Valve in Seattle, where the artists created and implemented the tin soldiers.
 The changes in the game's code and art, together with the text and speech localization, served to delay the German version by full four months.
 By then, even casual gamers had already purchased the original version, which was freely for sale up to its ban.
 However, Half-Life proved to be so immensely popular that the German robo-version still sold over 50,000 copies, so the venture was ultimately successful for Sierra.

-On December 16, 1998, the US version of Half-Life was put on the infamous German index by the BPjS.
+On 16 December 1998, the US version of Half-Life was put on the infamous German index by the BPjS.
 For more information about what this means and to see a list of games sharing the same fate, take a look here: BPjS/BPjM indexed games.

 Gina Freeman

 Apparently, Valve had written a part for Gordon's wife, Gina, to appear in the game, this idea got scrapped but she still made it to the game, her model was the one used for the holographic trainer.
+Her character was reworked as Gina Cross in the PlayStation 2 port's Decay missions.

 id Software

-When id Software saw what Valve was doing with their engine, they were reminded of their original idea for a seamless, story-based DOOM and thought it would fail.
+When id Software saw what Valve was doing with their engine, they were reminded of their original idea for a seamless, story-based Doom and thought it would fail.
 It didn't.

 Innovations